 To learn more about how to find the right influencers for your business, check out Influence Marketing: How to Find Your Industry Leaders.

-Influencer Strategy #3.
+Influencer Marketing Growth Strategy #3.
 Use Personal, Concise, Unambiguous Outreach

 Reaching out to an influencer should be the easiest part of your campaign.
 However, most people drop the ball on this step by sending non-personal emails.

 Influencer outreach is sales.
 The people you contact have overflowing inboxes and plenty of people who want to work with them.
 Why should they choose you?

 This means you need to pay attention to how you draft your request.
 The basics of a strong influencer pitch include:

 - Credibility.
 Why should they continue reading past the first line?

 - Sold explanation.
 Why are they important to your campaign, and why did you choose them?